oVirt/ovirt-site/source/sla/network-qos.html.md

 #### Upgrade

-Upgrade process will include automatic creation of two Profiles for each network, one with Port mirroring enabled and the other with port mirroring disabled.
-In case no VNIC are using a specific network with/without port mirroring - only the relevant profiles will be created.
+In the upgrade process we will do the following:

+*   Create a VNIC profile for each network, without port mirroring
+*   Create a VNIC profile with port mirroring for every network which has a VNIC with port mirroring
-A vnic connected to a network x in 3.2 will automatically be connected to the correlating profile in 3.3 (according to the port mirroring settings).
+*   A VNIC connected to a network x in 3.2 will automatically be connected to the correlating profile in 3.3 (according to the port mirroring settings).
+*   Comment: when we say VNIC we mean either a VM VNIC or a Template VNIC
-A user which had a permission to use a network in 3.2 will be granted the permission to use the correlating profile in 3.3 (according to the port mirroring settings).
+*   A user which had a permission to use a network in 3.2 will be granted the permission to use the correlating profile in 3.3 (according to the port mirroring settings).

+#### Permissions

+The following action groups will be added:

+*   CONFIGURE_NETWORK_VNIC_PROFILE - will be part of roles that have the CONFIGURE_STORAGE_POOL_NETWORK action group
+*   CREATE_NETWORK_VNIC_PROFILE - will be part of roles that have the CREATE_STORAGE_POOL_NETWORK action group
+*   DELETE_NETWORK_VNIC_PROFILE - will be part of roles that have the DELETE_STORAGE_POOL_NETWORK action group

+A VNICProfileUser role will be added, with the following action groups:

+*   CONFIGURE_VM_NETWORK
+*   CONFIGURE_TEMPLATE_NETWORK
+*   LOGIN

+On upgrade of the permissions, we will do the following:

+*   Remove the

 #### GUI (VNIC Profiles)